-The English Standard course is designed for students to increase their expertise in English to enhance their personal, educational, social and vocational lives.
-The English Standard course provides students, who have a diverse range of literacy skills, with the opportunity to analyse, study and enjoy a breadth and variety of English texts to become confident and effective communicators.
+The English Standard course is designed for students with a diverse range of literacy skills to increase their expertise in English to enhance their personal, educational, social and vocational lives.
+Students are provided opportunities to analyse, study and enjoy a breadth and variety of English texts to become confident and effective communicators.

 English Standard offers a rich language experience that is reflected through the integrated modes of reading, writing, speaking, listening, viewing and representing.
+Students will continue to develop their skills to analyse, reconsider and refine meaning and to reflect on their own processes of responding, composing and learning.

+- Common Module: Reading to Write

+- Module A: Contemporary Possibilities

+- Module B: Close Study of Literature

-- Common Module: Reading to Write (40 hours) - Module A: Contemporary Possibilities (40 hours) - Module B: Close Study of Literature (40 hours)
+- Common Module: Texts and Human Experiences

+- Module A: Language, Identity, Culture and

+- Module B: Close Study of Literature

-- Common Module: Texts and Human Experiences (30 hours) - Module A: Language, Identity and Culture (30 hours) - Module B: Close Study of Literature (30 hours) - Module C: The Craft of Writing (30 hours)
+- Module C: The Craft of Writing